courageousillumination/deckr/README.md

 Pairs and Responsibilities
 -----

+(Looking at the git commit history gives a good enough idea, but considering that when working in pairs, only one person tends to commit code, this should clear up any uncertainty about who did what.)

 * Tristan/Shaan: Built webserver.
 * Alex/Graham: Wrote the website front-end.
 * Allison/Lee: Mapped out the components of cards, rules, etc. Wrote initial logic of Solitaire game.
 Implemented parts of the game engine (namely Zones, Regions, Cards)